Animal field guide

 - Diet, danger, daily rhythm, and offspring all repeat the same creator-why.

-Habitat: Forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it.
+Habitat: Native range keys: north_america.
+Forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it.

-Native range: Forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it.
+Native range: Native range keys: north_america.
+Forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it.

 To find Eastern Chipmunk in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet

-- Protected habitat blocks within forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it.
+- Protected habitat blocks within native range keys: north_america.
+Forest edges, stone walls, gardens, logs, and burrows fit because Reserves needs nearby food and a hidden place to store it.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.